DiG-IN: Diffusion Guidance for Investigating Networks -- Uncovering Classifier Differences Neuron Visualisations and Visual Counterfactual Explanations: Visual Counterfactual Explanations

 The final loss for the VCE generation is then given by:

-\textbf{Evaluation:} We compare our \ours to DVCEs \cite{augustin2022diffusion} which is the most recent VCE method that works on ImageNet.
+\textbf{Evaluation:} We compare our \ours UVCEs to DVCEs \cite{augustin2022diffusion} which is the most recent VCE method that works on ImageNet.
 We emphasize that, unlike DVCEs, we do not require a robust classifier or a dataset-specific diffusion model.
 We generate counterfactuals into classes that are close in the ImageNet hierarchy and show qualitative results in Fig.~\ref{fig:vces}.
 While DVCEs work well for some images, they often produce unrealistic results.
-For example, for ``Agaric'' or ``Jeep'', DVCEs contain some features of the target class but the method fails to create a coherent object.
-In other cases, some parts of the generated class seem artificial or illogical like the ear of the dog and the stitches on the baseball.
-In contrast, our approach consistently produces more realistic changes into the target class.
+For example, for ``Basketball'' or ``Convertible'', DVCEs contain some features of the target class but the method fails to create a coherent object.
+In other cases, some parts of the generated class seem artificial or illogical like the ear of the dog and the basketball texture.
+In contrast, our approach consistently produces more realistic changes.
 To validate our method, we did a user study on randomly selected images where we asked the participants to rate if "the counterfactual image " \textbf{Q1}) "... is realistic" \textbf{Q2}) "... shows meaningful features of the target class" \textbf{Q3}) "... changes mainly the class object".
 We also asked the participants to directly rate whether the DVCE or the UVCE counterfactual is better or if both are equal.
 Results are in Table \ref{tab:user_study} and further details and the images of the study are in \cref{app:user_study}.
-Users rated our \ours as more realistic and as better showing the features of the target class.
-Our UVCEs were preferred over DVCEs in 62.8\% of cases, 16.2\% preferred DVCEs and 22\% rated both equal.
+Users rated our \ours UVCEs as more realistic and as better showing the features of the target class.
+Our UVCEs were preferred over DVCEs in 59.5\% of cases, 18.1\% preferred DVCEs and 22.5\% rated both equal.

-We emphasize that, unlike previous approaches like DVCE, we can generate our UVCEs for \textit{any} image classifier (no robustness or specific diffusion model required) on \textit{any} natural image dataset and we show examples for Cars, CUB, and Food as well as zero-shot attribute classification on FFHQ in Fig.~\ref{fig:vces_other_dataset} and additional examples in \cref{app:vce}.\\ In addition, \cref{fig:revisit-clip} contains an error analysis of CLIP using \ours where we visualize what a \textit{wrongly} predicted image would have to look like to be correctly classified.
+We emphasize that, unlike previous approaches like DVCE, we can generate our UVCEs for \textit{any} image classifier (no robustness or specific diffusion model required) on \textit{any} natural image dataset and we show examples for Cars, CUB, and Food as well as zero-shot attribute classification on FFHQ in Fig.~\ref{fig:vces_other_dataset} and additional examples in \cref{app:vce}.\\ In addition, \cref{fig:revisit-clip} contains an error analysis of CLIP using \ours where we visualize what a \textit{wrongly} predicted image would have to look like to be correctly classified and we present more UVCES for images misclassified by an EVA02 \cite{fang2023eva} in \cref{fig:app_vce_eva_errors} in the \cref{app:vce}.